Funeral Costs in Alaska: What Families Pay in 2026

 How much does a funeral cost in Alaska?

-Yes.
-In Alaska, direct cremation ($2,800) can save families $7,000 or more compared to a traditional funeral with burial ($9,800 plus cemetery costs).
-The cremation rate in Alaska is currently 72%, above the national average of approximately 60%.
+It does.
+A direct cremation in Alaska runs about $2,800, whereas a traditional funeral with burial averages $9,800 before adding the plot — so the gap can easily exceed $7,000.
+Alaska's cremation rate of 72% sits above the roughly 60% national figure.
 Western states tend to have higher cremation rates, and the availability of green burial and alternative disposition options is growing across the region.

 How can I save on funeral costs in Alaska?